-The following is a summary of each material contract, other than material contracts entered into in the ordinary course of business, to which we are or have been a party, for the two years immediately preceding the date of this Annual Report:
+The following is a summary of each material contract, other than contracts entered into in the ordinary course of business, to which we are or have been a party, for the two years immediately preceding the date of this Annual Report:

-- Long-Term Incentive Plan (incorporated by reference to Exhibit 10.1 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - Form of 2021 Omnibus Incentive Plan (incorporated by reference to Exhibit 10.2 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - Amended and Restated Revolving Credit Agreement, dated as of June 2, 2021, among IHS Holding Limited, as borrower, Citibank, N.A., London Branch as global coordinator, Citibank, N.A., London Branch, Absa Bank Limited (acting through its Corporate and Investment Banking division), Goldman Sachs Lending Partners LLC, JPMorgan Chase Bank, N.A., London Branch and Standard Chartered Bank Dubai International Financial Centre Branch, regulated by the Dubai Financial Services Authority, as mandated lead arrangers, Citibank Europe Plc, UK Branch, as facility agent, and the financial institutions listed therein as the original lenders (incorporated by reference to Exhibit 10.3 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - Amendment Letter to Amended and Restated Revolving Credit Agreement, dated as of September 29, 2021, among IHS Holding Limited, as borrower, Citibank, N.A., London Branch as global coordinator, Citibank, N.A., London Branch, Absa Bank Limited (acting through its Corporate and Investment Banking division), Goldman Sachs Lending Partners LLC, JPMorgan Chase Bank, N.A., London Branch and Standard Chartered Bank Dubai International Financial Centre Branch, regulated by the Dubai Financial Services Authority, as mandated lead arrangers, Citibank Europe Plc, UK Branch, as facility agent, and the financial institutions listed therein as the original lenders (incorporated by reference to Exhibit 10.4 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021).
+- Long-Term Incentive Plan (incorporated by reference to Exhibit 10.1 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - 2021 Omnibus Incentive Plan (incorporated by reference to Exhibit 10.2 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - Form of Non-Employee Director Restricted Stock Unit Award Agreement (incorporated by reference to Exhibit 99.3 to the Company's Registration Statement on Form S-8 (File 333-260317) filed with the SEC on October 18, 2021). - Amended and Restated Revolving Credit Agreement, dated as of June 2, 2021, among IHS Holding Limited, as borrower, Citibank, N.A., London Branch as global coordinator, Citibank, N.A., London Branch, Absa Bank Limited (acting through its Corporate and Investment Banking division), Goldman Sachs Lending Partners LLC, JPMorgan Chase Bank, N.A., London Branch and Standard Chartered Bank Dubai International Financial Centre Branch, regulated by the Dubai Financial Services Authority, as mandated lead arrangers, Citibank Europe Plc, UK Branch, as facility agent, and the financial institutions listed therein as the original lenders (incorporated by reference to Exhibit 10.3 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - Amendment Letter to Amended and Restated Revolving Credit Agreement, dated as of September 29, 2021, among IHS Holding Limited, as borrower, Citibank, N.A., London Branch as global coordinator, Citibank, N.A., London Branch, Absa Bank Limited (acting through its Corporate and Investment Banking division), Goldman Sachs Lending Partners LLC, JPMorgan Chase Bank, N.A., London Branch and Standard Chartered Bank Dubai International Financial Centre Branch, regulated by the Dubai Financial Services Authority, as mandated lead arrangers, Citibank Europe Plc, UK Branch, as facility agent, and the financial institutions listed therein as the original lenders (incorporated by reference to Exhibit 10.4 to Amendment No. 1 to the Company's Registration Statement on Form F-1 (File No. 333-259593) filed with the SEC on October 4, 2021). - Amendment Letter dated September 14, 2022, between IHS Holding Limited and Citibank Europe PLC, UK Branch as facility agent (for and on behalf of the original lenders), in relation to the Amended and Restated Revolving Credit Agreement (incorporated by reference to Exhibit 99.3 to Form 6-K (File No. 001-40876) furnished to the SEC on November 15, 2022 (second Form 6-K)).